pkd2512/pkd2512.github.io/src/contents/home.md

 <figcaption>

-<em>Ideas | Thoughts | Actions.</em>  This interactive sketch was created using p5.js as a part of Inktober 2021 explorations on <LinkButton label='Openprocessing' target=_blank url='https://openprocessing.org/user/66773' />.
+<em>Ideas | Thoughts | Actions.</em>  This interactive sketch was created using p5.js as a part of Inktober 2021 explorations on <LinkButton label='Openprocessing'  url='https://openprocessing.org/user/66773' />.
 Move around the canvas to find spots of turbulence or&nbsp;calm.

 </figcaption>